IrrilevantHappyLlamas/Runnest/README.md

 ![Logo](/screenshots/appicon.png)
 # Runnest
 ## Description
-Developed in the context of the course _CS-305 Software Engineering_ at École polytechinque fédérale de Lausanne (EPFL), Runnest is a Native Android running application that allows users to challenge each other in real time.
+Developed in the context of the course _CS-305 Software Engineering_ at École polytechinque fédérale de Lausanne (EPFL), Runnest is a native Android running application that is an app that combines fitness and social competition.

-Unlike many other running applications, Runnest does not only provide tracking for your own running performances, but introduces a multiplayer experience: users can send challenges to any other runner using the application.
-Once the challenge starts, a split screen view lets the user see the progresses of his opponents towards the winning condition of that particular challenge.
+Runnest allows you to track your runs showing your performance during and after the effort, but also introduces a multiplayer experience.
+Unlike in other running applications, it allows to engage a real competition with other users by sending challenges to any other runner using the application.
+Once the challenge starts, a split screen view lets the user see the progresses of his opponents towards the winning condition of that particular challenge, creating a competitive and fun experience.

 Runnest ranked 2nd in the course internal competition that saw 16 teams competing with their application.